 This actually brings up a whole bigger question of how we choose our friends and why we consider somebody a friend.
 This is a very interesting question.
 If we look, why do we say somebody is a friend?
 Well, because they like me.
 They have similar interests.
 They make me laugh.
 They raise my spirit when I feel down.
 They praise me.
 They give me presents.
 These are all reasons why we like certain people and consider them friends.

 We consider some people our enemies because they criticize us.
 They blame us.
 They interfere with our happiness.
 But so often we don’t really understand why somebody’s doing what they’re doing and we misinterpret it.
 There could be somebody who is actually being quite manipulative but because they say very nice things to us, we just lap it up and we’re their friend forever.

 You praise me and I will do anything for you.
 We’re like that, aren’t we?
 Are you like that?
 I am sometimes.
 If you want to get me to do something, all you have to do is praise me, say nice things about me, I’m a total sucker.
 Total sucker.
 “Ohhh … here’s somebody who likes me and thinks I am good.
 Ahhh … they are such a wonderful person; I will do anything for them.”
-I have no discriminating wisdom, completely blinded by my attachment to praise and my attachment to reputation.
+I have no discriminating wisdom, prevented from seeing clearly by my attachment to praise and my attachment to reputation.
 That usually backfires in one way or another because I lose my wisdom and I make bad decisions.